-Advanced API: Examples and Best Practices
+Advanced API Usage: Examples and Best Practices

 In today’s session, Jamf product experts, Tani Kawleit, Doug Rhoten and Brad Becker shared how they see customers using APIs and explained some unique things they’ve built to enhance the user experience.